mcclure/lovr-ent/README.md

     local ui2 = require "ent.ui2"

 At the moment, it contains labels and buttons and there's an auto-layout class that sticks all the elements in the corner one after the other.
 This is mostly documented [in the file](lua/ent/ui/init.lua), but the best way to understand it is to just read [the example program](lua/app/test/testUi.lua).
-It's all basically obvious.
+It's all hopefully obvious from the example.

 ### UI2: The nonobvious parts